-Figures 3-6 and 3-7 show the in-stream dissolved oxygen model results with existing discharges during critical low flow, high temperature conditions.
+Figures 3-6 through 3-8 show the in-stream DO model results with existing discharges during critical low flow and high-temperature conditions.
 The current conditions assimilative capacity analysis incorporated municipal and industrial wastewater facilities operating at their full permitted discharge levels (flow and effluent discharge limits as of 2022).
-Stream segments where the model results showed available assimilative capacity as exceeded are red; segments predicted to have no available assimilative capacity under critical low flow (7Q10) and high temperature conditions are pink.
+Stream segments where the model results showed available assimilative capacity as exceeded are red; segments predicted to have no available assimilative capacity under critical low flow (7Q10), and high-temperature conditions are pink.
 Those predicted to have very good DO levels relative to state water quality standards are blue.